guidobouman/thesis/Documents/ResearchPlan/Subquestion Brain and Memory.markdown

 * His vision on the internet in relation to the human brain
 * Description about storage/memory of the brain
 * Ideas on how to format the data for exchange with the brain

+##### Desk research
+The desk research will be plain and short because we want to retrieve most of the info through interviews because that’s more efficient.

 #### Sources
 ##### Books